gearz-lab/react-ui/readme.md

-React-Components
+React-UI
 ===

 A library for ReactJS components.
-This is still a #workinprogress
+This is part of the Gearz project.
+Still a #workinprogress

 Building
 ---